corelight/zeekjs/doc/index.rst

 Node.js
 -------

-If your operating system offers a way to install Node.js as a shared library and provides development headers as well, that makes things easy.
+If your operating system offers a way to install a modern Node.js version as a shared library and includes development headers as well, that makes things easy.
 For example, on Fedora 34 and 35 all that is needed is to install the ``nodejs-devel`` and ``nodejs-lib`` packages.

 If you're not using Fedora, you'll probably need to compile Node.js yourself.